MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-page.md

 ---
-title: Embed MicroStrategy dashboard consumption page
+title: Embed Strategy dashboard consumption page
-description: The Embedding SDK allows you to quickly integrate a MicroStrategy dashboard consumption page into a web application in a responsive manner.
+description: The Embedding SDK allows you to quickly integrate a Strategy dashboard consumption page into a web application in a responsive manner.
 It also provides resources to add functionalities such as toggling the navigation bar and setting the visibility of icons in the navigation bar.
 ---

-The Embedding SDK allows you to quickly integrate a MicroStrategy dashboard consumption page into a web application in a responsive manner.
+The Embedding SDK allows you to quickly integrate a Strategy dashboard consumption page into a web application in a responsive manner.
 It also provides resources to add functionalities such as toggling the navigation bar and setting the visibility of icons in the navigation bar.

-There are three basic steps for embedding a MicroStrategy dashboard consumption page.
+There are three basic steps for embedding a Strategy dashboard consumption page.

-1. In the initial page of your web application, add a link to the MicroStrategy JavaScript Embedding SDK.
+1. In the initial page of your web application, add a link to the Strategy JavaScript Embedding SDK.

    ```html
    <script src="{YOUR_LIBRARY_SERVER_URL}/javascript/embeddinglib.js"></script>
    ```

-   Replace `{YOUR_LIBRARY_SERVER_URL}` with your actual MicroStrategy Library Server URL, e.g., [https://demo.microstrategy.com/MicroStrategyLibrary](https://demo.microstrategy.com/MicroStrategyLibrary).
+   Replace `{YOUR_LIBRARY_SERVER_URL}` with your actual Library Server URL, e.g., [https://demo.microstrategy.com/MicroStrategyLibrary](https://demo.microstrategy.com/MicroStrategyLibrary).

 1. Create a `<div>` as the placeholder where you want to embed the dashboard consumption page.